Overview – Mahale Mountains NP

 In Mahale, chimpanzees are the star attraction.
-There are roughly 800 chimps in the park, of which about 60 individuals are very habituated to people.
+There are roughly 800 chimps in the park, of which about 60 individuals of the Mimikere group are very habituated to people.
 The research and habituation in Mahale is a Japanese project that goes back as long as Jane Goodall's research in neighboring Gombe NP.

 - A chance to come face-to-face with chimps, one of Africa's big apes